orkestral/venom/README.md

       disableWelcome: true, // Will disable the welcoming message which appears in the beginning
       updatesLog: true, // Logs info updates automatically in terminal
       autoClose: 60000, // Automatically closes the venom-bot only when scanning the QR code (default 60 seconds, if you want to turn it off, assign 0 or false)
+      createPathFileToken: false, //creates a folder when inserting an object in the client's browser, to work it is necessary to pass the parameters in the function create browserSessionToken
+    },
+    ////browserSessionToken
+    ///To receive the client's token use the function await clinet.getSessionTokenBrowser() {
+      WABrowserId: '"UnXjH....."',
+      WASecretBundle:
+        '{"key":"+i/nRgWJ....","encKey":"kGdMR5t....","macKey":"+i/nRgW...."}',
+      WAToken1: '"0i8...."',
+      WAToken2: '"1@lPpzwC...."',
     }
   )
   .then((client) => {